saurabhaloneai/whalesearch/README.md

 > ...
 WhaleSearch is my attempt project to understand how search engine works.

 WhaleSearch is an search engine built using LLMs to provide detailed and contextually relevant answers to your queries.
-By leveraging